-The Local Management is required to document their ERM process implementation into their business activities and internal control formulation/improvement, which the Executive Management, Risk Management Committee or Group Internal Audit may request / obtain to review the results and the process.
+The Local Management is required to document their ERM process implementation into their business activities and internal control formulation/improvement, which the Executive Management, Audit Committee or Group Internal Audit may request / obtain to review the results and the process.

-SECTION 7.
+SECTION 12.
 EFFECTIVITY

-This Amended Policy approved by the Board of Directors on 20 MAY 2025 shall take effect immediately.
+This Policy shall take effect immediately.